win21H2/txt/README.md

 <p align="center">
 ❗The file read option reads text from the file but does not put it in the TextBox
 <br>
-❗Currently there is no .exe file for this application
+❗Currently there is no .exe file for this application although you can run it via Visual Studio
 <br>
 ❗txt is still under development
 </p>